Can You Write Off Home Improvements on Your 2025 Taxes?

 “The vast majority of home improvements won’t qualify for deductions,” says Stephanie Ng, CPA and author of How to Pass the CPA Exam.
 The truth hurts, but it’s better to know the tax code than assume your renovation spree will help you save big on what you owe to Uncle Sam.

-In this guide, we consulted CPAs and dug into IRS paperwork to clear up misperceptions around home improvement tax deductions and shed light on a few lesser-known tax breaks you might qualify for as a homeowner.
+In this guide, we consulted certified public accountants (CPAs) and dug into the IRS paperwork to clear up misperceptions around home improvement tax deductions and shed light on a few lesser-known tax breaks you might qualify for as a homeowner.

 How capital improvements work